Book launch for David Murray's book Flaming Souls: Homosexuality, Homophobia, and Social Change in Barbados

 In 1975 she became the first spokeswoman of the English Collective of Prostitutes.
 She is a founding member of the International Jewish Anti-Zionist Network (2008).
 She has addressed the power relations within the working class movement, and organizing across sectors despite divisions of sex, race, age, etc., South and North.
 She spoke to packed audiences at Occupy in London, England, as well as Los Angeles, Oakland, Philadelphia, and SF.

-SPONSORED BY: Women and Gender Studies Institute, University of Toronto; Centre for Feminist Research, York University; Graduate Program in Gender, Feminist and Women's Studies, York University; CUPE 3902, University of Toronto; Equity Studies, New College, University of Toronto; Caribbean Studies, New College, University of Toronto; Department of Leadership, Higher and Adult Education, OISE/University of Toronto; CAW Sam Gindin Chair in Social Justice and Democracy, Ryerson University.
-For more information, contact: firstname.lastname@example.org; email@example.com
+Women and Gender Studies Institute, University of Toronto; Centre for Feminist Research, York University; Graduate Program in Gender, Feminist and Women's Studies, York University; CUPE 3902, University of Toronto; Equity Studies, New College, University of Toronto; Caribbean Studies, New College, University of Toronto; Department of Leadership, Higher and Adult Education, OISE/University of Toronto; CAW Sam Gindin Chair in Social Justice and Democracy, Ryerson University.

-Critical Perspectives on Canadian Anti-Trafficking Policy, a conference
+A Conference: Critical Perspectives on Canadian Anti-Trafficking Policy

 The heading of this talk addresses itself broadly to the psychic life of black freedom struggle in the political culture and cultural politics of the post-emancipation United States.
 The myriad figures of racial blackness at work across the spectrum of practical-theoretical activity - from claims to emergent mixed race identities to calls for progressive multiracial coalition to "pro-life" pronouncements of the Christian Right - raise questions about the material-symbolic persistence of modern slavery in and as the discourse of terror in the contemporary milieu.
 This persistence is obscure in a profound sense and its obscurity is inflected by but not accounted for in the recent ascendance of neoliberalism and its attendant pieties of racial justice under capital.
 It involves, rather, a more fundamental misrecognition of the political ontology enabling modern slavery, requiring of us at once a more thorough analysis of structural conditions and a deeper historical sense commensurate with the longue durée.